-A: To view your completed hours visit the Workshop and Event registration database.
+A: To view your completed hours visit Workday Learn.
+(Visit Workday here.)

 Q: SUPERVISORS: How can I view Employees banked hours totals?

 A: Supervisors can view comprehensive listing of all professional development credit by visiting Workday Learn.
 (Learn more about Workday here.)

 Q: What types of activities count toward the professional development requirement?

-A: Professional development activities may include, but are not limited to, credit and non-credit courses, workshops, seminars, teleconferences, audio-visual materials, grant writing projects, and reading or publishing in journals, as long as the activity is approved by the individual’s supervisor.
+A: Professional development activities may include, but are not limited to, credit and non-credit courses, workshops, seminars, teleconferences.
+All activities must be approved by the employee's supervisor.

 Q: Who is responsible for determining what counts?